 This fun one-page resource celebrates the voice of parents and how families are going positive places in their lives by building protective factors through everyday actions.
 The flip side offers suggestions for ways you can begin down this path by taking action today.
 Download it HERE.

-INTRODUCING: 2 New ANPPC need2know Parent-to-Parent Resources
+INTRODUCING: ANPPC need2know Parent-to-Parent Resources and Spanish Translations

 The Alliance National Parent Partnership Council (ANPPC) introduces two new need2know protective factor infographics: Concrete Support in Times of Need and Social and Emotional Competence of Children.